organic-scholar/templar/README.md

 ## Usage

-In your project template repository create a template.json file e.g
+In your project template repository commit a template.json file e.g

 ```
 {